eperroud/DataScienceProject/README.md

 | F1-score             | 0.563                | 0.| 0.389          | 0.499            | -                 |              |
 | Accuracy             | 0.56                | 0.| 0.39          | 0.50            | 0.74                 |              | 0.76

+## UI with streamlit - application
+Here is an application using our best model in which you can enter any text to get it evaluated and find its difficulty level.

+## Video
+Here is a video explaining in more details the ideas and implementation of the model :
 ## Dependencies

 [List all dependencies and versions required to run your project.
 Include links to relevant documentation.]